-SNES Classic Mini: Latest news and rumours
+Nintendo SNES Classic Mini: release date, price, games and all the latest news

-Following the wild popularity of the NES Classic Mini (although bizarrely, Nintendo has recently decided to discontinue it), many people have eagerly anticipated news from the company of a miniature version of the 16-bit great, the SNES.
+Following the incredible popularity of the NES Classic Mini (although Nintendo decided to discontinue that console), many people have hoped for news of a miniature version of the 16-bit great, the SNES.

-A SNES Classic Mini seems like an absolute no-brainer for Nintendo, considering how well the NES sold.
-Plus, for every great NES game there are at least five on the SNES, meaning there are countless opportunities to stick undeniable classics on the dinky little machine.
+A SNES Classic Mini is a no-brainer for Nintendo, considering how well the NES iteration sold.
+Plus, for every great NES game there are at least five on the SNES, meaning there are countless opportunities to stick undeniable classics on the little machine.

 While information on the mini-console is thin on the ground, early rumours suggest it could arrive later this year.
 With the NES Classic launching last Christmas, it makes sense for Nintendo to follow up that success with another.